 WITH AN INCREASE IN HYBRID WORKING, WHICH OF THESE IS MOST IMPORTANT TO YOU TO ENSURE YOUR NETWORK IS SAFE?
 SELECT ONE.

 Investment in network security 16%

-Investment in application security
+Investment in application security 1

 28%

 Investment in data loss prevention (DLP)

 18%

 Investment in identity and access security

-investment in racinity and access security 100/

 12%

 Training homeworkers in cybersecurity

 18%

 Making sure home devices are secure